 Population studies link sugar and breast cancer

-Various epidemiological studies have reported links between sugar intake and breast cancer:
+Various epidemiological studies have reported links between sugar intake and breast cancer (there appear to be fewer links between artificial sweeteners and breast cancer):

 - A 2023 study reported that among premenopausal Mexican women, those drank one or more sugar-sweetened beverages per day had 1.78 times the risk of breast cancer as those who drank one or fewer per month.